Mannitol: Oral

 Mannitol acts as an osmotic laxative in oral doses larger than 20 g, and is sometimes sold as a laxative for children.

 Food

 Mannitol increases blood glucose to a lesser extent than sucrose (thus having a relatively low glycemic index) so is used as a sweetener for people with diabetes, and in chewing gums.
 Although mannitol has a higher heat of solution than most sugar alcohols, its comparatively low solubility reduces the cooling effect usually found in mint candies and gums.
 However, when mannitol is completely dissolved in a product, it induces a strong cooling effect.
 Also, it has a very low hygroscopicity – it does not pick up water from the air until the humidity level is 98%.
 This makes mannitol very useful as a coating for hard candies, dried fruits, and chewing gums, and it is often included as an ingredient in candies and chewing gum.
-The pleasant taste and mouthfeel of mannitol also makes it a popular excipient for chewable tablets.
+The pleasant taste and mouthfeel of mannitol also makes it a popular excipient for chewable medication tablets.